ManeeshaAmpagouni/maneeshaampagouni.github.io/_talks/1-point functions.md

 ---
-title: "1-point Functions for Z2-orbifold of Lattice Vertex Operator Algebras"
+title: "1-point functions for Z2-orbifold of lattice VOAs"
 collection: talks
 type: "Mathematics Graduate Colloquium"
 permalink: /talks/1-point functions
 venue: "University of California, Santa Cruz"
-date: 2024-11-18
+date: 2024-11-22

 ---

 **Abstract:**
-The moonshine module famously links the j-invariant, a key modular function, to the Monster group, revealing a surprising connection between group theory and modular forms.
-Zhu’s breakthrough showed that this modular invariance arises from the structure of a vertex operator algebra (VOA) and is associated with specific finiteness properties.
-This discovery paved the way for recognizing that the moonshine module is not unique in exhibiting modular properties—other VOAs share these traits.
-Notably, the construction of the moonshine module can be generalized by replacing the Leech lattice with any even lattice, resulting in the $\mathbb{Z}_2$-orbifold of a lattice VOA, which still upholds modular invariance.

-In this talk, I will outline the structure of such $\mathbb{Z}_2$-orbifold VOAs, which are formed by joining subspaces of untwisted and twisted sectors of a lattice VOA.
-Building on the work of Mason and Mertens, who computed the 1-point functions for states in the untwisted sector using methods inspired by Zhu's theory, I will present how I extended these techniques to trace over the twisted sector.
-This allowed me to derive the 1-point functions for the full $\mathbb{Z}_2$-orbifold, highlighting the intricate interplay between VOAs, modular forms, and lattice structures.
+The Moonshine module, a vertex operator algebra (VOA) linking the Monster group to modular forms via the j-function, has inspired significant research into VOAs with modular properties.
+Understanding the modular properties of VOAs is crucial, and one way to explore this is through their 1-point functions.
+In this talk, I will present my work on computing the 1-point functions for the $\mathbb{Z}_2$-orbifold of lattice VOAs.
+I will begin by introducing the standard Zhu theory, followed by an explanation of how Mason and Mertens developed the $\mathbb{Z}_2$-twisted Zhu theory to compute the 1-point functions in the untwisted sector for symmetrized Heisenberg and lattice VOAs.
+I will then show how I extended these techniques to handle the twisted sector.
+This extension allows me to derive the 1-point functions for the $\mathbb{Z}_2$-orbifold, which, as expected, are level-one modular forms for the full modular group $SL_2(\mathbb{Z})$, up to a character.